emilpriver/go-hugo-portfolio/content/blog/rust/memory-management.md

 On line 6, we create a variable `s1` that contains a reference to a memory slot with the value "Hello World".
 The owner of the data in this memory slot is the variable `s1`.
 We then pass the variable `s1` to the function `print()`, and afterwards we pass `s1` to the `println!()` macro.

 When you compile this code, you will encounter the same error as in the earlier example: "borrow of moved value `s1`, value borrowed after move".
-This error happens because when we use `s1` as the variable for the `print()` function, we transfer ownership of the data from `s1` to the `value` argument of the `print()` function and its scope.
-Consequently, `s1` cannot be used to access the data within that scope anymore unless we return the data from `print()` and use the returned data as the value for the last `println!()` statement.
+This error happens because when we use `s1` as the variable for the `print()` function, we transfer ownership of the data from `s1` to the argument of the `print()` function and its scope.
+Consequently, `s1` cannot be used to access the data within that scope anymore unless we return the data from `print()` and use the returned data as the value for the last `println!()` macro.
 Here's the revised code:

 ```rust
 fn print(value: String) -> String {
     println!("{value}");
     value
 }